S-Sairam/TimeCrystal/README.md

 This project is an **educational replication** of the paper:

-> **"Continuous time crystal in an electron-nuclear spin system: stability and melting of periodic auto-oscillations"**
+>Continuous time crystal in an electron-nuclear spin system: stability and melting of periodic auto-oscillations
-> *A. Greilich et al., TU Dortmund, Ioffe Institute (2023)*
+>Greilich, A., Kopteva, N. E., Kamenskii, A. N., Sokolov, P. S., Korenev, V. L., & Bayer, M. (2023).

 ---